-It's a three way tie for favorite show between playing after Far Too Loud at Future Forest 2017.
-That was the first really, big crowd we were ever in front of.
-The second performance was when we played at Peace & Love Festival in Borlange, Sweden in 2018 on the same lineup as artists like DJ Snake.
+It's a three-way tie for the favorite show between playing after Far Too Loud at Future Forest 2017.
+That was the first really big crowd we were ever in front of.
+The second performance was when we played at the Peace & Love Festival in Borlange, Sweden in 2018 on the same lineup as artists like DJ Snake.
 The third event was the 2018 Halloween rave, "Nocturnal" in Anchorage, Alaska.
-The Alaska show in particular is always going to be special to me because not only was this our first ever, major headlining slot but it was also our first show in the USA which practically ended up selling out.
+The Alaska show, in particular, is always going to be special to me because not only was this our first-ever, major headlining slot but it was also our first show in the USA which practically ended up selling out.

 The toughest part is really the constant rejection and I've heard that from a lot of other artists as well.
 Society tells you music is an "unrealistic" goal and to have a "backup plan" which can be mentally reinforced by the fact that you might send out 50 emails and only hear back from one or two...
 Sometimes just responding to tell you that they're not interested.
 However, I've found that every time I'm just about to give up, a show or some opportunity comes along that really shows me why it is that I want to pursue this career, despite all the obstacles.
 Although, at the end of the day I wouldn't change a thing.

 Who are your influencers and how have they in influenced you while successfully establishing your creative career in the music industry?
 Are there any artists in the music industry that have influenced your creative career?
 If so, who and why are they so influential to you?

 Is it weird if I say that Ryan is probably my biggest musical influence?
 We've just had so many heated discussions about how something should sound, but the end compromise is better than what either of us would have put together in the first place.